j4y/developerportal/pages/platforms/android.md

 The Affdex SDK for Android, and therefore by extension, any application that uses it, leverages the Flurry Analytics service to log events.
 Due to a limitation in Flurry, an app cannot have two Flurry sessions open simultaneously, each logging to different Flurry accounts.
 Therefore, apps that use the Affdex SDK for Android cannot also use the Flurry Analytics service themselves, as doing so could result in the app's analytics events being logged to the Affectiva Flurry account, or vice versa.
 We are exploring ways to address this limitation in future releases.
 Where to go from here
 We’re excited to help you get the most of our SDK in your application.
-Please use the following ways to contact us with questions, comments, suggestions ... or even praise!
+Please use the following ways to contact us with questions, comments or suggestions.
 Email: [sdk@affectiva.com]
 [http://www.affdex.com/mobile-sdk]